 - Team: Maximizing Collaboration and Employee Engagement

 Kamran Loghman is the inventor of weapons-grade pepper spray technology for law enforcement applications and he holds multiple patents in chemistry and fluid dynamics.

 Kamran is the leading expert in legal proceedings regarding Tear-Gases, Pepper Sprays (OC) and Mace, and has appeared in numerous courts of law as an expert witness on cases with high media exposure.
 Kamran has authored many technical manuals some of which form the basis for training at FLETC (Federal Law Enforcement Training Center), FBI Academy, US Custom and Border Protection, Secret Service, and US Air Force among others.
 See more

-Kamran Loghman’s maternal side was from Tbilisi Georgia and his paternal side from Azerbaijan Iran.
+Kamran Loghman’s maternal side were nobilities from Tbilisi Georgia dating back to 1600’s.
+His paternal side were medical doctors who practiced in Paris France for more than five generations and closely collaborated with notable physicians such as Louis Pasteur and his grandson Professor Vallery Radot.
 Kamran moved to Switzerland for schooling at an early age and migrated to the USA, in the early ’70s.
 He has a diploma from École Internationale in Geneva and obtained a B.A. in Philosophy from the University of San Francisco and an M.A. in Eastern Philosophy from The Catholic University of America.